 - Describe what were you were trying to achieve.
 (Why did you do what you did?
 What assumptions were you making?) - Describe the consequences for the patient, family, group, yourself, and others.
 (What were the thoughts, feelings, reactions and behaviour of you and your clients?
 Were your assumptions validated?
 How did you know this?) - Describe the knowledge that guided your actions (For example, was your communication social or therapeutic?)
 What knowledge was missing? - Describe how your actions matched your beliefs.
 (What personal and professional values fit with your actions?) - Describe how your actions were incongruent with your personal and professional beliefs.
 What made you act in this way? - Identify the interests that seem to be served by your actions.
-What social norms are maintained by your actions? - Describe an alternate perspective that you could take so that other interests would be served. - \ These questions have been modified from Greenwood, J. (1998).
+What social norms are maintained by your actions? - Describe an alternate perspective that you could take so that other interests would be served. - These questions have been modified from Greenwood, J. (1998).
 The role of reflection in single and double loop learning.
-Journal of Advanced Nursing, 27, 1048-1053.
+Journal of Advanced Nursing, 27, 1048-1053. - Some activities are revised from University College of the Fraser Valley Nursing Program

-Students are expected to submit professional journals and the instructor will make comments on the contents to stimulate thinking and reflection.
-Journals must be submitted between weeks three and seven of the rotation.
-The above points must be considered at least once in the journals to meet practicum evaluation criteria.
+Students are expected to submit 4 professional journals and the instructor will make comments on the contents to stimulate thinking and reflection.
+Journals must be submitted on a weekly basis between weeks three and week six of the rotation.
+The above points must be considered at least once in the journals in order to meet practicum evaluation criteria.
 The content of the situation will not be evaluated, but the reflection must show critical analysis and synthesis.
 The journals will be marked satisfactory or unsatisfactory.